List of international cricket centuries by Tamim Iqbal

 On 22 March 2008, Tamim scored his first international century against Ireland in an ODI match played at Sher-e-Bangla National Cricket Stadium, which helped his team to sweep the ODI series by 3–0.

-In July 2009, He scored his first test century at Arnos Vale Stadium in St. Vincent against West Indies in their second innings of the first test, helping his team to seal a victory against West Indies, which was their first test victory in a away match against any opponent except Zimbabwe.
+In July 2009, He scored his first test century at Arnos Vale Stadium in St. Vincent against West Indies in their second innings of the first test, helping his team to seal a victory against West Indies, which was their first test victory in an away match against any opponent except Zimbabwe.

 On 13 March 2016, in the first round of 2016 ICC World Twenty20, he scored his first T20I century against Oman at HPCA Stadium, Dharmashala, being the first and only Bangladeshi batter so far to score a century in men's T20I cricket as well as at the ICC Men's T20 World Cup.

 As of May 2022, Tamim is also Bangladesh's highest century maker in international matches with 25 centuries, combining all forms of cricket.